-Changing the key or nonce has very little overhead for all modes in the PRIMATEs family, requiring only one permutation function call and one XOR for GIBBON, and requires only one permutation function call for HANUMAN.
+Changing the key or nonce has very little overhead for all modes in the PRIMATEs family, requiring only one permutation function call and one key XOR for GIBBON, and requires only one permutation function call for HANUMAN.
 In the case of APE, changing the key also requires one permutation function call.
-The nonce is optional in APE.
-If a nonce is used, changing the nonce requires ν/r permutation function calls.
+Changing the nonce requires ν/r permutation function calls.